Travel Advice #2: What To Take

 • Shorts & Pants

 I endorse Patagonia, Outdoor Research, and Mountain Hardware brands for their excellent design and durability.
-I pack one pair of shorts for hiking and one pair of shorts for swimming.
-I also take a pair of cargo pants for colder climates or nights on the town, as well as a pair of loose-fitting Prana Yoga Pants for my morning routine.
+I take hiking shorts, swimming shorts, and cargo pants, as well as a pair of loose-fitting Prana Yoga Pants for my morning routine.

 • Raincoat & Fleece

-I love my Marmot Minimalist Raincoat for its perfect balance of waterproofing and breath-ability; I always keep it handy as I’m not fond of getting soaked.
-I also use a Marmot Reactor Fleece, as it is quite warm for high altitudes or overnight bus rides, and more durable than a down jacket.
+Marmot Minimalist Raincoat is a perfect balance of protection and breathability, as I’m not fond of getting soaked.
+The Marmot Reactor Fleece is quite warm for high altitudes or overnight bus rides, and is more durable than a down jacket.

 • Sun Hat & Wool Hat

-I wear an OR Helios Sun Hat to prevent sunburns while on the beach or walking around archeological sites; here is a sun hat review.
-I also take a wool hat that was knitted by a friend to keep me warm on overnight bus rides and waiting for the sunrise on top of a mountain.
+The OR Helios Sun Hat prevents UV-burn while on the beach or touring archeological sites.
+I also take a knitted wool hat to keep me warm on overnight bus rides and waiting for the sunrise on top of a mountain.

 • Hiking Shoes

-I’m a huge fan of Salewa shoes, as they are a hybrid between a climbing shoe and a hiking shoe with laces all the way to the toe for more adjustability.
-I wore the robust Mountain Trainer model for hiking the Pacific Crest Trail, but then took the lighter Wildfire Pro model for backpacking SE Asia, where I was only doing day hikes.
+I’m a fan of Salewa shoes, as I wore the robust Mountain Trainer model for hiking the Pacific Crest Trail, but then took the lighter Wildfire Pro model for backpacking SE Asia, where I was only doing day hikes.

 • Sandals

-I promote Xero Z-trail Sandals because they are so lightweight; almost like going barefoot.
-It does take some time to get used to the thinner sole, as you will feel every pebble on the road, but they will eventually make your feet and ankles much stronger.
+I love Xero Z-Trek Sandals as they are well designed and lightweight—almost like going barefoot.
+It takes time for your feet to get used to the thinner sole, as you will feel every pebble on the road, but they will make your feet and ankles stronger.

 ""